Apollo24K/rank.top-node-sdk/README.md

 # Rank.top SDK

-Official SDK for interacting with the Rank.top API.
+Official module for interacting with the Rank.top API.

 ## Installation